susiexsun/churn_analysis/README.md

 Conduct EDA and build a model for an on-demand company to predict churn of customers.

-This project was built over 1 day as a collaboration between myself and Eugene Lee.
+This project was built over 1 day as a collaboration between myself and Eugene Huang (eugeneh101).

 ##### The Data
 50,000 rows of user log data in csv